kyma-project/kyma-metrics-collector/docs/contributor/arch/02-unified-metering-concept.md

 KMC may restart for various reasons, such as upgrades or crashes due to exceeding memory limits.

 Similarly, a persistent sending queue prevents the loss of `UM measurements` if KMC is temporarily unable to send them to UM.
 This could happen due to network issues or if the UM service is down.
-During this time, the `Runtime Reconciler` will continue scraping resources and adding `UM measurements` to the Sending Queue.
+During this time, the `Runtime Reconciler` continues scraping resources and adding `UM measurements` to the Sending Queue.
 Once the network connection is restored or the UM service becomes available again, the `Sending Workers` will resume sending `UM measurements` to UM.

 #### Technologies Used